How to make your older pet more comfortable

 Make your older pets more comfortable:

 Most older pets have osteoarthritis or some degree of joint discomfort.
-Ellevet’s CBD+CBDa Feline Oil or CBD+CBDa for dogs can offer relief to aching joints.
+Ellevet’s CBD+CBDA Feline Oil or CBD+CBDA for dogs can offer relief to aching joints.
 Aging dogs and cats lose muscle mass and have difficulty staying warm as well and might need new bedding in order to remain comfortable.
 Offering soft, supportive bedding in a warm spot or even a pet bed with a heating element will be a welcome addition for cats and dogs.
 In colder climates, small or short-haired breeds might need a sweater to keep them warm.

 Elevated feeding stations and water bowls can alleviate discomfort caused by having to bend down to eat.
 This will ease neck and back discomfort and allow them to stand or even sit comfortably to eat and drink.
 Placing a few bowls around the house could help keep food and water close by if mobility is limited.